craigfay/changelog/README.md

 ### Nov 29, 2019
 * In Rust, it's almost always preferable to use `&str` in function signatures instead of `&String`, because it will work with both slices and strings.
+* Ownership, borrowing, and slices are the three features of Rust that ensure memory safety at compile time.

 ### Nov 26, 2019
 * [Aspect Oriented Programming](https://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/AspectOrientedProgramming.html) is a programming paradigm in which allows cross-cutting concerns like logging or security to be isolated from other modules.